+NOTE 2: This can correspond to devices doing tethering, or to devices deployed for specific corporate purposes.

-In addition, informative guidelines shall be captured to cover scenarios where the OS, user or applications may override the operator-provided URSP or DNS settings.
+These limitations and informative guidelines shall be captured to cover scenarios where the OS, user or applications may override the operator-provided URSP or DNS settings.
 The guidelines should assume no restriction on the OS, user or application.

-Editor's note: It is FFS whether other solution like solution 13 variant on URSP is needed to define how AF can guide PCF to send proper URSP rules.

-9.1.2 Conclusions regarding solutions for Key Issue #1 for Distributed Anchors
+9.1.2 Conclusions for Key Issue #1: Distributed Anchors